osg-htc/docs/docs/data/stashcache/install-cache.md

 1. Run `systemctl daemon-reload` after modifying the file.

-Making custom additions to authorization files (optional)
+Adding to Authorization Files (Optional)
 ---------------------------------------------------------

 The `stash-authfile` services on the cache generate files that configure authorization for XRootD.
-You can put local additions to this configuration into separate files, according to this table:
+Put local additions to this configuration into separate files, according to this table:

 | **Purpose**                                                   | **Generated file**                     | **Local additions file**                            |
 | :------------------------------------------------------------ | :------------------------------------- | :-------------------------------------------------- |